Use UI Window

 The title of the block (“Use UI Window”) can be changed by double-clicking on it and typing in a new title.

-By default, the “Element” method is selected as source for Desktop application under test, user can also “Define” the criteria based on options available (mentioned below)
+By default, the “Define” method is selected as source for Desktop application under test and it needs to define the criteria based on options available (mentioned below), user can also choose “Element” and provide source element.

 By setting this property, the UI element locator will work inside the provided source element, instead of working on a captured element.